Awsome695/Scribe/README.md

 * Resolution choice for downloaded album art

 ### Current Issues
-* Can currently only be started via cmd or terminal
+* Can currently only be started via cmd or terminal, or use an IDE
 * Cannot be stopped unless killed by task manager (i've only tested on windows sorry!)
 * Requires Python 3.8 or older(?) (an Issue with threading and how i have it setup probably)